McDonald’s Co. (NYSE:MCD) Shares Sold by DHJJ Financial Advisors Ltd.

-DHJJ Financial Advisors Ltd. trimmed its stake in shares of McDonald’s Co.
-(NYSE:MCD – Free Report) by 3.7% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 3,612 shares of the fast-food giant’s stock after selling 140 shares during the period.
-DHJJ Financial Advisors Ltd.’s holdings in McDonald’s were worth $1,078,000 as of its most recent filing with the Securities & Exchange Commission.
+DHJJ Financial Advisors Ltd. lessened its position in shares of McDonald’s Co.
+(NYSE:MCD – Free Report) by 3.7% in the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 3,612 shares of the fast-food giant’s stock after selling 140 shares during the period.
+DHJJ Financial Advisors Ltd.’s holdings in McDonald’s were worth $1,078,000 as of its most recent SEC filing.

-Several other institutional investors also recently bought and sold shares of MCD.
-Costello Asset Management INC increased its holdings in McDonald’s by 8.2% in the second quarter.
-Costello Asset Management INC now owns 460 shares of the fast-food giant’s stock valued at $137,000 after buying an additional 35 shares in the last quarter.
-CBOE Vest Financial LLC grew its position in shares of McDonald’s by 9.9% during the 2nd quarter.
-CBOE Vest Financial LLC now owns 41,271 shares of the fast-food giant’s stock valued at $12,194,000 after acquiring an additional 3,706 shares during the period.
-Clarity Wealth Advisors LLC purchased a new position in shares of McDonald’s in the 2nd quarter valued at about $222,000.
-Key Financial Inc raised its holdings in McDonald’s by 1.2% in the 2nd quarter.
-Key Financial Inc now owns 8,004 shares of the fast-food giant’s stock worth $2,388,000 after purchasing an additional 94 shares during the period.
-Finally, Traynor Capital Management Inc. boosted its position in McDonald’s by 9.5% during the second quarter.
-Traynor Capital Management Inc. now owns 4,943 shares of the fast-food giant’s stock worth $1,475,000 after purchasing an additional 429 shares in the last quarter.
-67.60% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other large investors also recently modified their holdings of MCD.
+Grey Fox Wealth Advisors LLC lifted its stake in McDonald’s by 102.0% during the first quarter.
+Grey Fox Wealth Advisors LLC now owns 101 shares of the fast-food giant’s stock worth $28,000 after purchasing an additional 51 shares during the last quarter.
+Ridgewood Investments LLC acquired a new stake in McDonald’s during the first quarter worth approximately $32,000.
+Retirement Group LLC acquired a new stake in McDonald’s during the fourth quarter worth approximately $37,000.
+Rebalance LLC purchased a new stake in shares of McDonald’s during the 4th quarter worth approximately $40,000.
+Finally, Adirondack Retirement Specialists Inc. boosted its holdings in shares of McDonald’s by 200.0% in the 1st quarter.
+Adirondack Retirement Specialists Inc. now owns 150 shares of the fast-food giant’s stock valued at $42,000 after buying an additional 100 shares in the last quarter.
+67.60% of the stock is owned by hedge funds and other institutional investors.

 McDonald’s Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Friday, December 15th.
-Investors of record on Friday, December 1st will be paid a dividend of $1.67 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, December 15th.
+Stockholders of record on Friday, December 1st will be given a $1.67 dividend.
+The ex-dividend date of this dividend is Thursday, November 30th.
 This is a positive change from McDonald’s’s previous quarterly dividend of $1.52.
-The ex-dividend date of this dividend is Thursday, November 30th.
-This represents a $6.68 annualized dividend and a yield of 2.69%.
-McDonald’s’s dividend payout ratio is presently 55.93%.
+This represents a $6.68 annualized dividend and a dividend yield of 2.69%.
+McDonald’s’s dividend payout ratio is currently 55.93%.

 McDonald's Corporation operates and franchises McDonald's restaurants in the United States and internationally.
 The company's restaurants offer hamburgers and cheeseburgers, chicken sandwiches and nuggets, fries, salads, shakes, frozen desserts, sundaes, soft serve cones, bakery items, soft drinks, coffee, and beverages and other beverages, as well as breakfast menu, including muffins, Sausages, biscuit and bagel sandwiches, oatmeal, hash browns, breakfast burritos and hotcakes.